 Māori valued trees that had many uses.
 Tōtara was the favourite.
 Not only did it provide good timber for canoes, houses and carvings, but its berries attracted birds, an important source of food.
 A tree that fed birds also fed the people.

-European explorers from the 18th century on soon saw the potential of New Zealand’s forests.
+European explorers from the late 18th century soon saw the potential of New Zealand’s forests.
 Nations such as Britain relied on ships to extend their empires and wage wars, and for trade.
 Sea-going vessels needed spars, and New Zealand’s trees seemed ideal for this purpose.

 Systematic tree felling began as traders arrived in search of logs and spars for ships.
 By 1840, when organised European settlement started, forest covered around half of New Zealand.
 Over the next 150 years, intensive logging reduced the remaining forests by about half.